Maple Walnut Ice Cream

 There’s another dish that I’m not really sure if it originated in Québec or not but we sure enjoy the flavor.
 It’s Maple Walnut Ice Cream.
 With all these traditional dishes cooked with maple syrup, I would presume this cold treat could’ve come from there but I won’t venture to say it affirmatively.
 On the other hand, who cares where it came from because what really matters is how flavorful and delicious 😋 this Maple Walnut Ice Cream is!
 With the crunchy taste from the walnuts, this lovely recipe is exactly what you need this summer.

 I don’t make “wet walnuts” as many recipes out there suggest because the maple flavor is already quite intense but I definitely roast them in the oven.
 This little step makes such a huge impact on this recipe.
 It elevates the taste and aroma of the nuts… definitely a must do.
 Can you skip them?
 I guess you could but why?
-It doens’t take that long to do.
+It doens’t take that long ⏰ to do.

 Do Québécois have a sweet tooth 🦷?
 I guess we do but so does the rest of the world when it comes to maple syrup.
-Maple syrup is probably the most popular food item for people who travel to Québec love to bring back home.
+It’s probably the most popular food item for people who travel to Québec love to bring back home.
 Us, Québécois, love it so much, we even pour some on our Rice Pudding, French Toast, and other dishes.
 Now if you’ve never been to Québec, this Maple Walnut Ice Cream cold treat will give you a “taste” of it.

 Bon Appétit!🍽